*Upcoming Changes to E-Reserve Service*

-Yes, we will be sending out an email to all faculty and staff who have used E-Reserve in previous semesters.
-This email will have a link to an archive of all your E-Reserve documents, as well as links to instructions for posting the files in D2L.
-We will be sending this automated email to all faculty and staff with files three times over the next eleven months.
-The first time will be in early July so that faculty and staff who wish to convert to this new method for fall have time to work with them.
-We will send out the same email and link to files again late in the Fall 2013 semester.
-Finally, late in Spring 2014, we will send the email to all faculty and staff with historical E-Reserve files for the last time.
+Yes.
+You've likely already received two automated emails which included a link to an archive of all your E-Reserve documents as well as links to instructions for posting these files in D2L.
+The first automated emails were sent in July 2013 and the second were sent in November 2013.
+Finally, towards the end of the Spring 2014 semester, we will send this same email to all faculty and staff with historical E-Reserve files for the last time.
 If you would prefer to receive your historical E-Reserve files another way, we will try our best to accommodate you.
 For instance, we can copy your files to a USB flash drive.

 What if I already have a direct link to my E-Reserve readings in D2L?

 In past semesters, Reserve Services staff regularly emailed direct links to individual E-Reserve lists to faculty to use in D2L.
 These links will disappear after May 23, 2014 when the E-Reserve service is no longer supported.
 Faculty will need to save and re-upload the individual pdf files to D2L.

 I have already transitioned all of my E-Reserve readings to D2L but just noticed that my old E-Reserve lists are still displaying under my name and course number via the Library's Course Reserve Catalog.
 Why did this happen and can you delete these links?